maheshsabnis/ekddemoworking/readme.md

 - The IAM Role is Mandatory for Cluster Creation
 - Use the 'CloudFormation' Template to CReate the Cluster with EC2 Configuration Subnets Public and Private Cominucations
 #  USing the Following JSON Schema for the CLuster Creation
-https://amazon-eks.s3.us-west-2.amazonaws.com/cloudformation/2020-06-10/amazon-eks-vpc-private-subnets.yaml
+- Use the following URL for Creating VPM, SubNets and Security Groups for the EKS Cluser Creation
+    - VPC: The Node
+    - SubNet: Used for INter COmmunication
+    - Security Group : For Managing Public COmmunication to the CLusre from Outside https://amazon-eks.s3.us-west-2.amazonaws.com/cloudformation/2020-06-10/amazon-eks-vpc-private-subnets.yaml
  - Go to CloudFormation form AWS Portal
  - CLick on 'Create Stack'